Itvisors/mendix-LoginFormHelperWidget/README.md

 * Transform user name to lower or upper case
 * Login on enter
+* Remember the user name in a cookie
+* Trim the user name

 Place the login widgets and this widget in the same container.
 Note that the login widgets can be in nested containers or tables; the widget will find them.